anthonyharrison/lib4vex/README.md

 # Lib4VEX

 Lib4VEX is a library to parse and generate VEX documents.
-It supports SBOMs created in the [OpenVEX](https://openvex.dev), [CycloneDX](https://www.cyclonedx.org) or [CSAF](https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html) specifications.
+It supports VEX documents created in the [OpenVEX](https://openvex.dev), [CycloneDX](https://www.cyclonedx.org) or [CSAF](https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html) specifications.

 It has been developed on the assumption that having a generic abstraction of vulnerability